-(2) During the three months ended March 31, 2024, we performed a qualitative assessment of our goodwill balance in accordance with ASC 350-20, "Goodwill and Other."
-We concluded that the fair value of each respective reporting segment was more-likely-than-not greater than its carrying value.
-Accordingly, there were no goodwill impairment charges recorded during the three months ended March 31, 2024.
-For the year ended December 31, 2023, we recorded aggregate non-cash impairment charges of \$369.9 million within Goodwill impairment on the Consolidated Statements of Operations.
-The decline in fair value of the UK reporting segment was primarily driven by a higher weighted average cost of capital due to changes in the macroeconomic environment, as well as inflationary pressures in the UK causing a decline in financial projections.
+(3) During the three and nine months ended September 30, 2023, we recorded aggregate non-cash goodwill impairment charges of \$44.8 million and \$369.9 million, respectively, within Goodwill impairment on the Consolidated Statements of Operations.
+The decline in fair value of the UK reporting segment was primarily driven by a higher weighted average cost of capital due to increases in interest rates, as well as inflationary pressures in the UK causing a decline in financial projections.